Virtual CIO vs. Traditional CIO: Which is Right for Your Business?

 How is a vCIO priced?
 Retainer, hourly, or project?

-Most vCIO services (including Fusion’s) are offered on a monthly retainer with optional project-based support.
-You only pay for what you need.
+Most vCIO engagements are offered on a monthly retainer with optional project-based add-ons.
+You only pay for the strategic hours you actually use.

 What does a typical vCIO engagement look like?